itisopen/.github/CODE_OF_CONDUCT.md

 All direct messages are private.
 They not accessible by anyone on the Slack team, including moderators and administrators.

-Your email address is private and will not be shared with anyone outside of Cloud Posse.
-From time to time, Slack (the Company) or Cloud Posse may send you notifications.
+Your email address is private and will not be shared with anyone outside of ITisOpen.
+From time to time, Slack (the Company) or ITisOpen may send you notifications.
 If you are unable to opt-out for any reason, please let us know at [abuse@itisopen.net](mailto:abuse@itisopen.net).

 Additionally, Slack (the Company) has its own [Privacy Policy](https://slack.com/privacy-policy) which affects all communities hosted on the platform.